The aim of harm reduction is to reduce the harm and costs of drug use to the user, their loved ones and society

 The aim of substitution treatment is to help people reduce their dependence on opioids (fentanyl, heroin, morphine, opium, etc.) and to give users a better chance of finding their place in society.
 For treatment, we use methadone, currently the most common drug in Estonia, combined with psychological and social counselling.

-Treatment does not require a prior referral to a family doctor or other medical practitioner and is free of charge for all clients, including those without health insurance.
+Treatment does not require a prior referral to a family doctor or other medical practitioner and is free of charge for all clients, including those without Haigekassa (health insurance).

 In order to start the substitution treatment, the client must be sober, bring identification (ID-card, driving licence, passport) and be prepared to stay up to one hour for the initial appointment.